-Ger For more information about Interactive SQL options, see "Interactive SQL options" on page 548 of the book ASA Database Administration Guide.
+For more information about Interactive SQL options, see "Interactive SQL options" [ASA Database Administration Guide, page 571].

 Canceling changes

 Any uncommitted change you make can be cancelled.
 SQL allows you to undo all of the changes you made since your last commit with the ROLLBACK statement.